pioniergarage/AUTOnmsHCK/README.md

 nothing special
 just an other clean html OnePager

-All Pictures and Videos under Copyright 2018 PionierGarage e.V. or Daimler AG
+All Pictures and Videos under Copyright 2018 Daimler AG, PionierGarage e.V. or one of these Icon Websites I forgot which one exactly